charliedevelopment/vagrant-craft-environment/README.md

 ### Install Vagrant

-If using Windows 7, it's recommended to get 1.9.6 to avoid incompatibility issues with older versions of powershell
+If using Windows, it's recommended to get 1.9.6 to avoid incompatibility issues with older versions of powershell.
+This may not entirely be the case any more, but just in case a newer version doesn't work, 1.9.6 is a safe version to roll back to.

 Vagrant can be found here: https://www.vagrantup.com/downloads.html

 ### Install VirtualBox

-Vagrant is not compatible with VirtualBox 5.2 or later
+Vagrant (as of writing) is not compatible with VirtualBox 5.2 or later, so it's best to use the latest 5.1 release.

 VirtualBox can be found here: https://www.virtualbox.org/wiki/Downloads

 ### Vagrant Setup